-Planning for ASN Connectivity

-- □ Will your system use an ASN modem or the Internet to connect to the ASN? - □ If your system will use the Internet to connect to the ASN, do you have an Internet connection available? - □ If your system will use an ASN modem, do you have an external analog telephone line available for the ASN modem?
+Planning for ASN Connectivity □ Will your system connect to the ASN?
+If so, will it connect over an ASN modem or the Internet? □ If your system will use the Internet to connect to the ASN, do you have an Internet connection available? □ If your system will use an ASN modem, do you have an external analog telephone line available for the ASN modem?
+NOTE A dedicated phone line provides the most reliable service.